fruityvegetables/WorkdayScheduler/README.md

 * Added some functionality with `jQuery & Javascript` -
 * Displays the 9 am-5 pm hours, with a text area next to each box and a button to save.
 * ACTUALLY saves the text into the local storage!!! yayy!
+* FOURTH commits - Added some if/else statements
+* Added some variables and called to the HTML